Skip to Main Content

 • Serves as outside general counsel to the North American outfit of global Tier 3 automotive supplier: drafts and negotiates long-term agreements with customers, advises on supply chain risk management issues, prepared general terms and conditions of sale and purchase.

-• Reviews and negotiates, on an ongoing basis, various procurement, supply and service contracts of a global Tier 1 automotive supplier.
+• Reviewed and negotiated various motor carrier, freight broker, freight forwarding, and other procurement, supply and service contracts of a global Tier 1 automotive supplier.

 • Fiduciary Duties Under DOL PTE 2020-02 and Rollover Practices,” Warner Virtual CCO Roundtable, September 1, 2021